mattermost/mattermost-developer-documentation/site/content/blog/2020-03-15-instrumenting-go-code-via-ast-2.md

 1. Scan the source code for all methods implemented on a specific `struct`
 1. Collect all those methods (and their comments, for clarity)
-1. Create a new file that will contain an interface with all the collected methods inside
+1. Create a new file that will contain an `interface` with all the collected methods inside
 1. ...
 1. Profit?

+> Note: usually the `interface` doesn't contain **all** of the `struct` methods, but we'll leave the topics of abstraction and better code organization for another blog post

-### Scanning the source code for all struct's methods
+### Scanning the source code for all `struct`'s methods

 Here's a short piece of code that scans a folder of `go` source code to first find a package by name and then search for all methods that are bound to the `struct` we're interested in.